MEET DR. POOL

 Such as redo operations, multiple valve operations, high risk operations - operations that other surgeons may decline.

 Late in my training in general surgery (which is 5 years long and typically 100+ hours per week of work), I shied away from complex operations.

-The mentor who helped me get past my hesitance is Dr. Tom Shires, chief of Surgery at Texas Health Dallas.
+The mentor who helped me learn to get past my hesitance is Dr. Tom Shires, chief of Surgery at Texas Health Dallas.

 It sounds like a simple idea but

 it made a huge difference in how I approached operations, from a psychological point of view.
 Instead of fearing that I might do something wrong in an operation, I began to focus on how I might possibly do everything right.

 Dr. Shires is a world-class surgeon who specializes in very complex surgeries in the abdomen.
 He convinced me that it was possible to do a very complex surgery perfectly - you just have to do each step perfectly and do the steps in the correct sequence!

 ... draining down the middle.
 If you do, the ball will definitely drain, and the game will be over!
 Instead, focus on what you want to do with the ball, where you want to put it, the high score you want to achieve.
 When you focus on the positive of what you can do, you will naturally avoid the ball draining down the middle.